TallesFaria/Voxus/README.md

 * * helpers: createStore + server side rendering content
 * * index.js: receive user request + decide which components to render and which data to load + mongo connection + port connection

-* webpacks: config for compiling and babelofying files.
+* webpack: config for compiling and babelfying files.

 ### Who do I talk to? ###

-* talles@livup.com.br
+* tallesanalise@gmail.com